Portfolio Evaluations: First Tier Course (ENGL 3000/3001)

 Portfolio Evaluation Charge and Payment

 The fee for the portfolio evaluation is $25.
 Please click here to pay this portfolio evaluation fee.
 The deadline for the fee payment is the Friday of the 6th week of the quarter.
 If your fee is not received by the deadline, your portfolio will not be evaluated.
-The fee is not refundable.
+The fee is not refundable and/or transferable to another quarter.

 The Portfolio Evaluation Process